lnis-uofu/OpenFPGA/docs/source/arch_lang/tech_lib.rst

   <tech_lib lib_type=”string” transistor_type=”string” lib_path=”string” nominal_vdd=”float”/>

 * **lib_type:** can be either industry or academia [industry|academia].
-For the industry library, a number of transistor types are available and the type of transistor should be declared in the property transistor_type.
+For the industry library, some transistor types are available, and the type of transistor should be declared in the property transistor_type.

 * **transistor_type:** This XML property specify the transistors to be used in the industry library.
 For example, the type of transistors can be “TT”, “FF” etc.